Submitty/submitty.github.io/_docs/developer/jobs_daemon.md

 Submitty has a daemon to run various helper jobs.
-The system is configured by default to run at most 5 jobs in parallel.
+The system is configured by default to run at most five jobs in parallel.
 When an instructor creates or edits a gradeable, the build script for the autograding configuration is automatically placed into this job queue.
 Similarly, when a new plagiarism detection task is created or an